Interface RangeObject

 first: number[]

-An array of decimals that represent the first IP of the CIDR address.
+An array of decimal numbers representing the first IP in the CIDR range.

 isCidr: boolean